Light-enhanced dipolar interactions between exciton polaritons

-\paragraph{Conclusions.---} We have developed an exact theory of dipolariton scattering that shows how both the dipole moment and the light-matter coupling can be used to enhance the interactions at low momentum.
-Our results thus indicate that hybrid interlayer excitons provide a viable route towards realizing strongly correlated polaritons.
+\paragraph{Conclusion and outlook.---} We have formulated a non-perturbative theory of dipolariton scattering that shows how both the dielectric environment and the light-matter coupling can be used to enhance the dipolar interactions at low momentum.
+Our results thus indicate that hybrid interlayer excitons in TMDs provide a viable route towards realizing strongly correlated polaritons.
 We have furthermore identified the light-induced shift in collision energy as being key to determining the optimal conditions for strong interactions.
 Notably, this feature is absent in previous theories based on the standard Born approximation.

-Our approach can naturally be extended to dipolar excitons with different spins~\cite{Schindler2008,Lee2009} or even opposite dipole orientations, which are both relevant for experiment, as well as other scenarios such as electrically induced nonlinearities in a single layer~\cite{Tsintzos2018,Rosenberg2016,Rosenberg2018,Dror2024}.
-In this context, an interesting and outstanding question is whether even larger interactions can be achieved by further shaping the dipolaritons with a strong electric field.
+Our approach can naturally be extended to other scenarios that are relevant to experiments, such as dipolar excitons with different spins~\cite{Schindler2008,Lee2009} and electrically induced nonlinearities in a single layer~\cite{Tsintzos2018,Rosenberg2016,Rosenberg2018,Dror2024}.
+In this context, a key open question is how far dipolariton interactions can be enhanced by electric-field engineering of the hybridization and dipole moment.

 \acknowledgments We acknowledge useful discussions with Shimpei Endo, Michael Fraser, Sangeet Kumar, and Pascal Naidon.
 We acknowledge support from the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039).
 JL and MMP are also supported through Australian Research Council Discovery Project DP240100569 and Future Fellowship FT200100619, respectively.